pyranges/pyranges_1.x/docs/how_to_overlap.rst

 Fast counting: count_overlaps
 -----------------------------

-Method :func:`count_overlaps <pyranges.PyRanges.count_overlaps>` allows to count, for each interval in self, the number of intervals in other that overlaps with it.
+Method :func:`count_overlaps <pyranges1.PyRanges.count_overlaps>` allows to count, for each interval in self, the number of intervals in other that overlaps with it.
 Input coordinates are not modified, and a new column is added: